Home Cocktails Cocktail Dirty Martini

 What type of olives are best for garnishing a Dirty Martini?

-What is the best way to chill a Dirty Martini?
+What is the ideal temperature for serving a Dirty Martini?

 You Might Also Like